krvaibhaw/trecognizer/README.md

 # Traffic light Recgnizer

-Using neural evolution of augmenting topologies developed a program based on computer vision for recognizing traffic lights.
+Using neural evolution of augmenting topologies developed a program<br>based on computer vision for recognizing traffic lights.